Kurt Sitte: Provenance and early years

 Kurt Sitte was born in Reichenberg, a mid-sized city in North Bohemia that had industrialised and grown rapidly during the previous century.
 Even after the termination of Austro-Hungary and the transfer of Reichenberg to the new state of Czechoslovakia in 1919, Reichenberg remained ethnically, linguistically and culturally a German city right up till 1944/45.
 Kurt Sitte's father, also called Kurt Sitte, was a head teacher and a painter.
 After completing his Abitur (school leaving exams), Kurt Sitte moved on to the Charles-Ferdinand (German) University in Prague where he studied Maths and Physics, and where he obtained his doctorate in 1932.
 His habilitation, which was in Physics, followed just three years later, in 1935, after which he took a teaching position.
 He also presided over a leftist discussion group known as "Die Tat" ("the deed") back in Reichenberg and participated in the Sudeten German Anti-Nazi Resistance movement.
 At the time of the Sudeten Crisis (and shortly before the Munich Agreement), Kurt Sitte was a co-founder, on 18 September 1938, of the "National Council of all Peace motivated Sudeten Germans" ("Nationalrats aller friedenswilligen Sudetendeutschen").

-At some point around 1938 Kurt Sitte married Kheda Kraus, a nurse working in Prague.
+At some point around 1938 Kurt Sitte married Kheda/ [Hedvika or Hedwig] Kraus, a nurse working in Prague who was also from Reichenberg.
 The marriage would end in divorce.
 His wife remarried in 1958.

 Buchenwald

 In March 1939, soon after Czechoslovakia had been annexed to Germany, Sitte was expelled from the university and arrested.
-He was imprisoned briefly in Prague and then moved to the Dachau concentration camp before he and his wife, as "political detainees", were transferred to Buchenwald in September 1939.
+He was imprisoned briefly in Prague and then moved to the Dachau concentration camp before he, as a "political detainee", was transferred to Buchenwald in September 1939.
+His wife was later sent to Theresienstadt and from there to the Ravensbrück concentration camp on Dec.
+20, 1943.
 Sitte was not Jewish, but his wife was, in part.

 Early in 1942 Sitte began working in the SS-Pathology department at the concentration camp where he was employed as a deputy to the "Kapo" Gustav Wegerer.
 Wegerer was a chemical engineer, and according to Eugen Kogon, who was also held at Buchenwald and survived, Wegerer and Sitte provided training courses on medical and biological topics to interested fellow inmates.
 Another beneficiary of their erudition was the concentration camp doctor, Waldemar Hoven who during this time obtained a doctorate with a dissertation entitled "Investigations into the treatment of pulmonary tuberculosis through the inhalation of colloidal carbon" ("Versuche zur Behandlung der Lungentuberkulose durch Inhalation von Kohlekolloid").
 It subsequently transpired that the dissertation had been compiled by Wegerer and Sitte.

 As the end of the war approached, on 11 April 1945 Kurt Sitte was one of those freed from the Buchenwald concentration camp by members of the United States Army.
-His wife had also survived Buchenwald.
+His wife had also survived incarceration in Ravensbrück concentration camp.